VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 \item {\tt HIGGS\_MIX:} Switch for Higgs mixing.
 If set to 0, there is no Higgs mixing, which is the default.
 If set to 1, the mixing is determined via the user-input variables: \begin{itemize} \item {\tt CP\_EVEN\_MOD:} Changes the strength of the $\cal{CP}$-even coupling.
 Default is set to 1d0. \item {\tt CP\_ODD\_MOD:} Changes the strength of the $\cal{CP}$-odd coupling.
 Default is set to 1d0. \end{itemize} using the Lagrangian

 with $C_{\rm even}$ = {\tt CP\_EVEN\_MOD} and $C_{\rm odd}$ = {\tt CP\_ODD\_MOD} and

 When working in the Standard Model, $\tan \beta$ is set to 1.
-Note that this option is not yet available when decays of the Higgs boson are included.
+Note that this option is not yet available when decays of the Higgs boson to fermions or photons are included.
 The option {\tt HIGGS\_MIX~=~2} is only used when working in the MSSM, and incorporates mixing between all three neutral Higgs bosons according to the Z propagator matrix, as follows

 where $i$ = {\tt HTYPE}.

 \end{itemize}